Everything starts with an "E" - 1992 - 1994

 Through thick and thin, DJ Davie G (Davie Gardener) provided Euphony with unwavering support and encouragement.
 He ignited the pyrotechnics that even took out a few bouncers and truly kept the vibe alive.

 R.I.P Davie G and thank you for everything.

 1997 - 2000

 Scott McFarlane - Mike Greig - Alexa Keen

-During this time, the scene in Scotland had changed, so the band decided to focus their attention on a more commercial Euro Dance sound.
-However, they were soon to stumble upon a track that would become a Happy Hardcore anthem, "Dancing In The Rain".
+In the late 90s, Euphony saw some changes with singer-songwriter Scott MacFarlane and vocalist Alexa Keen joining the band.
+With the changing music scene in Scotland, the band decided to shift towards a more commercial Euro Dance sound.
+But fate had other plans, and they stumbled upon a track that would become a Happy Hardcore anthem, "Dancing In The Rain".

-The second release on UK Dance was the band's Euro Dance track, "Space Invader", which received the remix treatment from the Lord of Hardcore himself, Scott Brown, and the fabulous late John Horrocks as Quest.
+The band's second release on UK Dance was the Euro Dance track, "Space Invader," which received the remix treatment from the Lord of Hardcore himself, Scott Brown, and the late John Horrocks as Quest.

-In 2001 Mike Greig formed a new writing partnership with Alex Taylor (DJ Storm) to create Storm & Euphony.
+In 2000, Mike Greig disbanded Euphony and continued as a solo artist/producer under the same name.
+However, he formed a new writing partnership with Alex Taylor (DJ Storm) in 2001 to create Storm & Euphony.